kea-dev/LoginSample/CONTRIBUTE.md

         </profile>
     </profiles>
 ```
-The two files cna then define different database connection settings.

-To use the profile you can then specify them to maven like this:
+The two files can then define different database connection settings.
+To use a specific profile you can then specify it to maven like this:

 ```shell
 mvn clean package -P dev
 mvn clean package -P prod

 ```

+---
 </details>

 ## To run the application